totaldebug/totaldebug.uk/_tabs/about.md

 order: 4
 ---

-**Steven Marks** is a Full Stack Systems Engineer from [Leeds](https://en.wikipedia.org/wiki/Leeds), UK.
+Hi, Im **Steve** a Full Stack Systems Engineer from [Leeds](https://en.wikipedia.org/wiki/Leeds), UK.

+I created this website to provide a location where I could share articles related to my interests / findings when working as a Developer / Sys Admin / Solution Architect.

+My interest in IT started when I was very young, my Uncle worked for a large IT company and I was always fascinated by his work.
+I would build my own computers with him and eventually built them for friends and family too.

-After completing an apprenticeship with Kodak, Steven moved on to working for small IT Resellers, where he would soon move to work for a small Leeds based data center and hosting provider where over the years he honed his skills and continues to expand his knowledge to this day.
+I started my career in IT straight from high school where I had an apprenticeship with Kodak working in one of their datacenters, I then moved on to working for small IT Resellers, and then on to a small Leeds based data center and hosting provider where I honed my skills and continue to expand my knowledge.

-Now working for one of the worlds largest service providers, Steven spends his time working on projects to ensure the business is running in the most efficient ways possible by implementing automation tooling and improving processes.
+Now working for one of the worlds largest service providers, I spends his time working on projects to ensure the business runs in the most efficient ways possible by implementing automation tooling and improving processes.

 > The world always seems brighter when you’ve just made something that wasn’t there before. <cite>Neil Gaiman</cite>

-As a hobby, Steven Marks likes to spend time on home automation & 3D printing projects and of course spending time with his beautiful wife and children
+As a hobby, I likes to spend time on home automation & 3D printing projects and of course spending time with my beautiful wife and children.

 _Thank You for reading!_